 The clouds cleared out and let the warmth of the day escape.
 Frost grew quickly on every surface.
 I made soup (without tullibee to add, sadly), chawed on some jerky, and stared into the fire a while before calling it a night.
 It was clearly going to be colder, but I was unconcerned.
 Perhaps I should have been.

 I awoke to drops of condensation splashing my face.

-The hood of my sleeping bag was gathering my breath and returning it in a most inconvenient way.
-Crawling out, I couldn’t help but notice the outside of the bag was damp to the touch.
+The hood of my sleeping bag had gathered my breath and returned it in a most inconvenient way.
+I couldn’t help but notice the outside of the bag was damp to the touch.
 This was concerning because a buildup of moisture could really compromise the insulation.
 I hoped it would dissipate and continued getting ready.

 The pre-dawn air stung my face on the short trip to Found Lake.
 I estimated the temperature to be somewhere below 10 degrees.
 My toes had trouble warming my boots, which were also experiencing accumulated moisture.
 Sunrise couldn’t come fast enough.

 I drilled exactly one hole through the ice.
 It was five feet deep there— right in the bullseye, as far as I was concerned.
 Waxworm was given last rites and impaled on a nickel-colored Al’s Goldfish.
 Rod on chair.
 Wipe hands on pants.
 Dip hole one last time.